UBC-DSCI/dsci-100-student-python/README.md

 Students who register for the class late have 1 week from their registration date on Canvas to complete all prior assignments.

-### Late Assignments / Quiz Absence
+### Late Assignments / Exam Absence

-Students **must be present** at the invigilation venue (in class, examination centre, etc) to take quizzes; otherwise they will be considered to have missed the quiz and will be assigned a grade of zero.
+Students **must be present** at the invigilation venue (in class, examination centre, etc) to take exams; otherwise they will be considered to have missed the exam and will be assigned a grade of zero.

-Students who will miss a quiz **must provide a self-declaration of academic concession prior to the quiz** (see Canvas homepage for the academic concession form) and make arrangements with the Instructor.
-Failing to present a declaration within a reasonable timeframe before the quiz will result in a grade of zero.
+Students who will miss an exam **must provide a self-declaration of academic concession prior to the exam** (see Canvas homepage for the academic concession form) and make arrangements with the Instructor.
+Failing to present a declaration within a reasonable timeframe before the exam will result in a grade of zero.

 There will be **no extensions for the lecture and tutorial worksheets**; late assignments will receive a grade of zero.
 Instead, we will drop the lowest 2 grades on tutorials and worksheets for the semester.
 However, if you have extenuating circumstances and require further accommodations, please contact the course coordinator.